niccwith2cc/Andromeda-BH/README.md

 Measure how much time is consumed during each section in the code Utilize at least three different optimization techniques and study its impact on total runtime At least one function should utilize vectorized instructions

-## Expected Output

-This project outputs a "position.csv" with the positions of all the bodies at every time step which will be used in the python visualization.
-Moreover, a log file will be created which shows all the parameters you have inputed and display them, along with the time it required to execute each section of the code

 ## Authors and acknowledgment
 Alexandra Apostolidou, Nicolas Hanna.